Contrary to popular belief, good college planning begins with retirement planning.

 5. How does funding our children’s education impact the answers to the previous four questions?

-To learn more about cashflow for college and other related topics, you can check out my book Never Pay Retail for College by choosing from the menu above.
+To learn more about cashflow for college and other related topics, you can check out my book Never Pay Retail for College.